-Overall, we found that in job interview decisions, bias and confidence are strongly related.
+Overall, we found that in job interview decisions, bias, and confidence are strongly related.
 Building on a metacognitive framework of heuristics, we showed that interviewers' confidence is driven by the effects of applicant stigma during the initial rapport-building stage.
-Additionally, the interviewer's level of professional performance partially-mediated this process.
-Hence, study findings showed that applicants' stigma does not only affect the interview outcome; it also affects the interviewer.
-As suggested (Guion, 2011), research on the interview and interview bias would greatly benefit from an interviewer-oriented approach that focuses on the interviewer as decision-maker, and such a research agenda could provide a better understanding of the mechanisms underlying interview bias.
+In addition, the interviewer's level of professional performance partially mediated this process.
+Hence, study findings showed that applicants' stigma affects not only the interview outcome but also the interviewer.
+As suggested (Guion, 2011), research on the interview and interview bias would greatly benefit from an interviewer-oriented approach that focuses on the interviewer as decision maker, and such a research agenda could provide a better understanding of the mechanisms underlying interview bias.